Download Our Free E-book

 In summary, her order is:

 The Third Party must file and serve evidence setting out the basis for its asserted rival claim to the title by 4 pm on a date 14 days from the date of service of this order.
 It will be debarrred from relying on evidence of title to contradict that put forth by the HCEO unless it complies with this requirement.

 In the event that the Third Party is so debarred then without further hearing the HCEO shall be entitled to a declaration that the judgment debtor was at the material time the person with title to the seized goods and consequent upon that declaration the HCEO shall be entitled to dispose of them in execution and shall be entitled to his reasonable costs summarily assessed in the sum of [£959.30 in Riaz, £681.50 in Celador] being the sum claimed for this application.

-In the event that the Third Party serves and files evidence as above and is not debarred, the HCEO shall apply to this court for directions as to the determination of the issue of title and as to the management of the dispute and payment of the sums required by para 60(4)(a) of the Tribunals Courts and Enforcement Act 2007 Sch.
-12, and for the application to proceed thereafter in accordance with CPR Part 85, and in that event, costs shall be reserved.
+If the Third Party serves and files evidence as stated above and is not debarred, the HCEO will seek directions from this court regarding the determination of the issue of title and the management of the dispute, as well as the payment of the sums required by para 60(4)(a) of the Tribunals Courts and Enforcement Act 2007 Sch.
+12. Thereafter, the court will proceed with the application in accordance with CPR Part 85, and it will reserve costs in such an event.

 In the event that the Third Party serves and files evidence as above and is not debarred, any further evidence relied on by the judgment creditor in respect of the ownership of the [goods, in Riaz money in Celador] shall be provided by the Creditor, and the HCEO’s witness evidence shall deal with enforcement steps taken insofar as not already detailed in the original application for this order.